New York Life | September 4, 2020

-Sales of great products have driven New York Life’s 175 years of steady growth.
-The company’s first sales clubs for the top performing agents began 120 years ago—as an experiment to harness the power of hitching intrinsic motivation to extrinsic rewards.
+Sales of great products have driven New York Life’s 176 years of steady growth.
+The company’s first sales clubs for the top performing agents began over 120 years ago—as an experiment to harness the power of hitching intrinsic motivation to extrinsic rewards.
 The rest is history.

 The 1890s marked the beginning of the company’s concerted effort to cultivate a field force of full-time, professional agents.
 Agents who could build a promising, lifelong career at New York Life.
 Before then, the operations of each region had varied widely.
 The move to put universal standards into practice was revolutionary, and it laid the groundwork for the company’s modern field structure.

 At the time, a young Midwestern regional executive named Thomas Buckner aimed to motivate and recognize agents who committed to the new practices and found success with them.
 In 1897, Buckner announced a sales contest wherein agents with sales of $200,000 or more (face amount) would be inducted into the “Central $200,000 Club.”
 Those agents would earn cash bonuses and an invitation to a convention at the then popular vacation spot Put-In-Bay, Ohio.

 The club was an instant and striking success.
 In its first year, it welcomed 26 members who’d collectively sold more insurance—totaling more than $6.5 million—than 25 percent of the insurance companies in the United States at the time.
 Individual club members frequently sold more than the majority of the companies operating in their state.

 Today’s Council is both a measurement of an agent’s success and a pillar of Agency culture.